sanmiAde/Simila2/readme.md

-Simila is and android app that allows users find new artist.
+Simila is an android app that allows users find new artist.